pylipp/financeager/README.md

 An application that helps you administering your daily expenses and earnings.
 Interact via the command line interface `fina`.

-The `financeager` backend holds databases (internally referred to as 'periods').
-A period contains entries of a certain year.
+The `financeager` backend holds databases (internally referred to as 'pockets').
+A pocket contains entries for a certain project.

 ## Quickstart